 Lightly grease an 8.5" loaf pan and set aside.

 Pour the batter into the prepared pan and smooth into an even layer.
-Sprinkle the salt and/or sesame seeds evenly over the top (if using).
+Sprinkle additional salt and/or sesame seeds evenly over the top (if using).

-Refrigerate until solidified, then cut into squares to serve.
+Refrigerate or freeze until solidified, then cut into squares to serve.

-Keep refrigerated in an airtight container until immediately before serving.
+Keep refrigerated or frozen in an airtight container.
+Serve cold.